Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Stochastic dual coordinate descent

+where \(x^k = \frac{1}{\gamma m} A^\top \lambda^k\).
+Comparing the update for \(\triangle \widetilde{\lambda}_{i_{k}}\) in \eqref{SDCD-lg} with the exact minimization in \eqref{SDCA}, we observe that the former can be viewed as a single gradient descent step for solving the subproblem in the latter.
+However, we note that SDCD offers greater flexibility through its choice of the sampling matrix \(S_k\), leading to more versatile algorithmic variants. \end{REMK}

-Furthermore, the flexibility of our framework and the general convergence theorem (Theorem \ref{thm-rdcd}) allow for customization of the probability spaces ${(\Omega_k, \mathcal{F}k, P_k)}{k\geq0}$ to address other specific problems.
+Finally, we note that the flexibility of our framework and the general convergence theorem (Theorem \ref{thm-rdcd}) allow for customization of the probability spaces $\{(\Omega_k, \mathcal{F}_k, P_k)\}_{k\geq0}$ to address other specific problems.
 For instance, random sparse matrices or sparse Rademacher matrices may be appropriate for a particular set of problems.